The Daring Gourmet

 Instructions

-Dilute the rennet in 1/4 cup of cool, non-chlorinated water.
-Give the milk a gentle stir and while it's swirling, add the diluted rennet to the milk.
-Immediately stir the milk with the skimmer using the same up-and-down motion.
-Do this for about 2 minutes, making sure the rennet is thoroughly mixed throughout the milk, otherwise the milk will not set properly.
+Stir the calcium chloride in 1/2 cup of cool, non-chlorinated water.ย Give the milk a gentle stir and while it's swirling, add the diluted calcium chloride to the milk.ย Immediately stir the milk with the skimmer using the same up-and-down motion.ย Stir the rennet in 1/2 cup of cool, non-chlorinated water and repeat the process of using the skimmer with the up-and-down motion.
+Make sure the calcium chloride and rennet are thoroughly mixed throughout the milk, otherwise the milk will not set properly.

 Cover the pot and let it sit in a draft-free location at room temperature for 24 hours (wrap the pot in a large towel if needed).